Before each infusion

 • Use laundry detergents made for sensitive skin and without perfumes

-• Wear protective clothing and use sunscreen
+• Wear soft, loose-fitting clothing

 During treatment, your care team can help prevent or manage side effects